legion-platform/legion/docs/source/inst_kubernetes_integrations.rst

 Kubernetes cluster autoscaling facilities
 -----------------------------------------

-Auto scaling ability can be added to Legion using any Kubernetes auto scaler due the fact that Legion uses native Kubernetes object for training and deployment purposes.
+Auto scaling ability can be added to Legion using any Kubernetes auto scaler due to the fact that Legion uses native Kubernetes object for training and deployment purposes.

-Usage of autoscalers, provided by cloud providers also is possible (GKE auto scaler and etc.)
+Usage of autoscalers, provided by cloud providers is also possible (GKE auto scaler and etc.)

 .. todo::